ScooloV/bbpedia/docs/teams/Black_Orcs.md

 ### Staff

-Cheerleader
-10K
+* Cheerleader - 10K
-Assistant coach
+* Assistant coach - 10K
-10K
 Reroll(s)
 60K
-Apothicary
-50K
+* Apothecary  - 50K

 ### Starplayers
 Certainly!
 Here's the table with the "Skills / Spécial" column consolidated into one row for each player: